courros/hnco/README.md

 parameter (e.g. bit vector size) on the runtime of a set of algorithms applied to a set of functions.
 The functions must have a known maximum and the algorithms must be able to find it in finite time.

+### Walsh transforms

+The purpose of this experiment is to visualize the Walsh transforms of various functions in the library.

 ## Requirements